Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 - bidirectional charging: v2h (vehicle to home), v2b (vehicle to building), v2g (vehicle to grid).
 Bidirectional charging allows to re-inject battery energy into the electrical grid to participate in the optimization of consumption peaks according to production peaks.
 - several more advanced scenarios requiring sophisticated equipment such as charging using induction or automated charging

-This standard is now considered unavoidable in the electromobility world.
+[This standard is now considered unavoidable in the electromobility world][8].
 However, it is not yet fully implemented, because it requires significant strategical decisions and financial risks for the players and needs a joint participation of a major part of the stakeholders who must cooperate together.
 Today, only a few implementation initiatives have been published, often resulting from a R&D dynamic rather than from industrialization in production.

 Finally, ISO15118 proposes a security management via a PKI (Public Key Infrastructure) management architecture allowing the exchange of keys and certificates between stakeholders.
-This problematic requirement lies in the tree-like aspect of the certification authorities, which necessarily implies a hierarchical governance involving strategic thinking, each player wanting to be above the others, and blocking a rapid acceptation of this kind of governance.
+This problematic requirement lies in the tree-like aspect of the certification authorities, which necessarily implies a hierarchical governance involving strategic thinking, each player wanting to be above the others, and [blocking a rapid acceptation of this kind of governance][9].

-At Delmonicos, we are creating a new generation of software that will make any equipped charging station natively compatible with the aforementioned standards and open to any kind of payment.
+At [Delmonicos][10], we are creating a new generation of software that will make any equipped charging station natively compatible with the aforementioned standards and open to any kind of payment.
 Our highly modular solution would adapt to the market choices and evolutions.
 If the PKI architecture is the final choice, we could propose a governance fully compatible, and, should the market not accepting this valuable option, we could propose an alternative which would be compatible with the others axes of the ISO 15118.

 ## Delmonicos inside
 To make the story short, Delmonicos wants to make the world of e-mobility easier and will allow each electric vehicle driver to be able to charge at any smart charging station without any fear or doubt about the cost they will be charged.